juliealevy/bbg-education-java/README.md

 ## Coming soon
 In progress, coming soon:
 - HAL/HATEOS responses
-- Basic jwt bearer authentication
+- Basic jwt bearer authentication-
 - Logging
-- more error handling
+- more error handling - better problem responses
 - validation
-- Next domain object:  BBGSession (Many to One with BBGProgram)
+- Next domain object:  BBGSession (Many to One with BBGProgram) with service
 - Unit Testing
 - Next domain object:  Courses (many to one with bbgSession)
 - TBD